To book Daniel Hulme please contact your JLA Agent.

 Passionate about creating a positive technological future, Daniel sees his mission as making AI accessible and understandable whilst also providing a framework for avoiding the potential pitfalls.
 He works at the intersection of technology, innovation, organisation and ethics.

-After studying computer and cognitive science, as well as management and computational complexity, Daniel has since balanced work in both academia, public and private sectors.
-He worked as a consultant for a range of technology companies in the UK and US.
-He’s worked on and founded advisory bodies and steering groups largely focused on the economic, employment and ethical implications of technology, data and AI.
-He’s also advised the UK Government on data use and worked with groups to foster entrepreneurship, learning and innovation in the private sector.
+After studying computer and cognitive science, as well as management and computational complexity, and gaining a doctorate in AI, Daniel has since balanced work in both academia, public and private sectors.
+He's worked as a consultant for a range of technology companies in the UK and US.
+He’s served on and founded advisory bodies and steering groups largely focused on the economic, employment and ethical implications of technology, data and AI.
+He’s advised the UK Government on data use and worked with groups to foster entrepreneurship, learning and innovation in the private sector.
+He's also contributed to numerous books, articles and podcasts on AI and the future of work.

 Daniel also founded and now leads Satalia.
 Seen by many as a peer of Google’s DeepMind, they apply AI to solving difficult business and social problems.
 They seek out practical applications of AI, often in unexpected ways, dealing with areas beyond customer and market data or automation.